Parliament: Opposition calls for removal of Union minister after SIT report on Lakhimpur killings

 The Congress leader added that the Centre should immediately sack Mishra and ensure that the families of those killed in Lakhimpur Kheri get justice.

+Congress MP Manickam Tagore also gave an adjournment motion notice in the Lok Sabha to discuss the Special Investigation Team report and to direct the Centre to “expedite legal actions against the culprit”, reported ANI.

-Meanwhile, in the Rajya Sabha, Congress MP Sushmita Dev said that the involvement of the son of the a minister of state for home in the Lakhimpur Kheri case “dampens the chances of a fair trial”.
+In the Rajya Sabha, Congress MP Sushmita Dev said that the involvement of the son of the a minister of state for home in the Lakhimpur Kheri case “dampens the chances of a fair trial”.

 She added, “The incident also maligns the post of a Union minister.”